The Learning Approach to Games: Discrete Games

-We remark that a straightforward $Q$-learning algorithm can be used to model players.
-However, $Q$-learning only models expected rewards for a given action, thus it converges to fixed actions and lacks the underlying details we aim to demonstrate.
+In the next section, we construct a learning algorithm and numerically explore how the corresponding behaviors evolve.
+We remark that a straightforward $Q$-learning algorithm can be used to model the players.
+However, $Q$-learning models only expected rewards for each action, it therefore converges to fixed actions and lacks the underlying dynamics we aim to demonstrate.
 This underscores the same point: it is crucial to incorporate the design of the player to understand games.